rpg-sage-creative/rpg-sage/README.debian.md

 # From Scratch

+1. a few of these commands will likely need things up to date
+  - check for the latest packages `sudo apt update`
+  - you may want to also run `sudo apt upgrade` (especially on a clean install)

-1. run `git -v` to ensure you have "git" installed
+2. run `git -v` to ensure you have "git" installed
-  - if "git" is not installed, it should open Xcode's installer to install git
+  - if not, install with `sudo apt install git -y`
-  - if not, you may need to run `xcode-select --install`
   - also best to `git config --global user.name "NAME HERE"`
   - and also to `git config --global user.email "EMAIL@DOMAIN.EXT"`

-2. ensure you have a bash/terminal profile setup
-  - if not, you may simply run `echo '' > ~/.zshrc`

 3. run `nvm -v` to ensure you have "Node Version Manager" installed
   - if "nvm" is not installed, get the latest install url from `https://github.com/nvm-sh/nvm`
+  - if you haven't installed these yet, they are required: `sudo apt install build-essential libssl-dev curl`
   - as of this guide, the latest is `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.3/install.sh | bash`

 4. run `nvm ls` to ensure you have the version of Node used by RPG Sage